ronashco/reactjs-card-challenge/README.md

 Use the following URL to initialize the card list: [http://static.pushe.co/challenge/json](http://static.pushe.co/challenge/json).
 Application state and data, fetched from the server, should be managed by **Redux**.
+Write your unit tests using **Jest** for at least your reducer(s) and action generators.
+Use unit test best practices at your own discretion.

 User is able to edit the title and description text on the cards and save it (just saved it locally, no need to send the saved data to the server).
 After hitting 'Try' button several times, when visiting the